Chris Franks: Local Government

-National Assembly candidate
+National Assembly for Wales and UK Parliament

+Franks contested the Vale of Glamorgan constituency in the 1999 and 2003 elections to the National Assembly for Wales, and the UK Parliament constituency in the 2001 General Election, and was unsuccessful in all cases.
+He also challenged Owen John Thomas for the top placement on Plaid Cymru's party list for the South Wales Central region for the 2003 election, but was unsuccessful.

 Franks was selected in May 2006 as second on Plaid Cymru's list for South Wales Central following the retirement of Owen John Thomas; Plaid had won two seats from the regional list in both previous elections to the Assembly.
 He duly retained the seat in the 2007 election.